Red Dead Redemption - Review

 Image: Rockstar Games

 It's surprising to me how much of Red Dead Redemption feels like busy work when I look at it now.
-I remember Grand Theft Auto: San Andreas having so much to do in the massive map.
+I remember Grand Theft Auto: San Andreas having so much to do on the massive map.
 While there were certainly dozens of mini-games that were not the most fun or worth doing again in GTA, it still felt like a majority of the game and its "busy work" were worth the time.
 I wonder if I'd feel the same way now with my more pessimistic view of Rockstar's design.
 What I do know is that I feel that a majority of Red Dead Redemption is fluff for a relatively short story, which we'll get into eventually.

 The real problem I have is that despite it being a relatively small sandbox by the standards of sandbox games, the game wants you to recognize how big the world is and how much there is for you to do in this massive expansiveness of digital land.
 You spend so much time on your damn horse riding through the areas from one destination to the next.
 Even in story missions, the goals are usually pretty straightforward and involve a shootout here and there, but you still have to ride on your horse to the destination for 5-10 minutes before the mission actually starts.
-This certainly adds to the atmosphere the game is attempting to build and allows characters to chit-chat and provide characterization, but after a dozen quests that require you ride to an area and back, it starts to feel needlessly stretched out.
+This certainly adds to the atmosphere the game is attempting to build and allows characters to chit-chat and provide characterization, but after a dozen quests that require you to ride to an area and back, it starts to feel needlessly stretched out.

 A majority of what you'll be doing...